-On April 30, 2016, in Austin, TOHA recognized the successful use of oral history research by five students in the creation of historical documentaries highlighting the annual theme, Exploration, Encounter, Exchange in History.
-Serving as judges for the TOHA award were Jessica Roseberry and Adrienne Cain.
+On April 29, 2017, in Austin, TOHA recognized the successful use of oral history research by five students in the creation of historical documentaries highlighting the annual theme, “Taking a Stand in History”.
+Serving as judges for the TOHA award were Adrienne Cain, Amy Sielaff and Steven Sielaff.